pyskell/slouchy/README.md

 [![Code Health](https://landscape.io/github/pyskell/slouchy/master/landscape.svg?style=flat)](https://landscape.io/github/pyskell/slouchy/master)

 # slouchy
 Slouchy uses your webcam to check if you're slouching and alert you if you are.
-This project is still in active development and not feature complete.

 # Requirements
 You need to install the following system-wide: